wang-q/App-Dazz/README.md

       show2ovlp: LAshow outputs to ovelaps
            trim: trim PE Illumina fastq files

-Run `anchr help command-name` for usage information.
+Run `dazz help command-name` for usage information.

 # DESCRIPTION

-App::Anchr is tend to be an Assembler of N-free CHRomosomes.
+App::Dazz is tend to be an Assembler of N-free CHRomosomes.

 # INSTALLATION